sarlberd/verifgood-js-sdk/AI_ADD_API_INSTRUCTIONS.md

 - Mixins are highly sensible do not modify properties in methods definitions.
 - use the method name if not a CRUD operation.
 - do not take intoAccount the <entity>Mixins_ in the method naming inside the sdk.
+- do not override methods to add semantic typing in the apiRequest if same behavior and
 - No linting permitted
 CRITICAL: HttpClient method signatures must be respected:
 - get(endpoint, metadatas, query) - requires 3 parameters (metadatas as 2nd param, query as 3rd param)